-- Language: Choose the language you would like the menu system to display.
+- Language: Choose the language which you would like the menu system to be displayed in.

 - Resolution: How many pixels the NVR will output.
 Typically, you may want to set this to be equal to the native resolution of your monitor/television.
-It is suggested to set it to 1920*1080 when you need HDMI monitor connection.
+It is suggested to set it as 1920*1080 when you use HDMI monitor connection.

 EST (Eastern Standard Time) is GMT-5:00, PST (Pacific Standard Time) is GMT-